This is my personal favorite Russian history image. I cannot think of any other photo or painting that has stunned me as much as this.

 Documentary of the Russian Empire

 The showcase of his work to the imperial family took place on 3 May 1909 in the Alexander Palace at Tsarskoe Selo.
 Tsar Nicholas II, his wife Alexandra, and their kids just loved the slideshow which lasted whole evening.
 After that evening Prokudin-Gorsky had tsar’s blessing to fulfill his dream.
 He undertook an expedition to create a photographic “Collection of the Notable Sights of the Russian Empire”.
 A special mobile photo lab was created and a full crew was given to him on a steamship on Sheksna River.
-Later he also travelled on a specially adapted railroad car, all provided for him by the orders of the Transportation Minister Rukhlov.
+Later he also traveled on a specially adapted railroad car, all provided for him by the orders of the Transportation Minister Rukhlov.

-The first expedition set out along the Mariinsky Canal from St Petersburg to River Volga.
+The first expedition set out along the Mariinsky Canal from Saint Petersburg to River Volga.
 Along with shooting mostly notable churches and monasteries, Prokudin-Gorsky also found time to capture the life of ordinary peasants.
 Not far from the town of Kirillov is a village called Topornia.
 This is where he created some of his most spectacular photography.

 The Peasant Girls photograph